grantcurell/SIMULATeQCD/README.md

 ### Compile Using Container (Recommended)

 #### Install Podman
 Before continuing make sure there are no updates pending with `sudo dnf update -y && sudo dnf install -y podman` and then reboot with `sudo reboot`.
 The reboot just makes avoiding permissions / kernel issues easy because that stuff is reread on boot.
+If you have a non RHEL-based OS see [here](https://podman.io/getting-started/installation.html#linux-distributions) for installation instructions.

 Run `podman run hello-world` as your user to test your privileges.
 If this does not run correctly, Patches will not run correctly.

 **WARNING**: If you are SSH'ing to your server, make sure you ssh as a user and **not** root.
 If you SSH as root and then `su` to user, podman will issue `ERRO[0000] XDG_RUNTIME_DIR directory "/run/user/0" is not owned by the current user`.
 This happens because the user that originally setup `/run` is root rather than your user.

+#### Build the Code

+1. Update [config.yml](./config.yml) with any settings you would like to use for your build.
+   1. You can run `./simulate_qcd.sh list` to get a list of possible build targets.
+2. Run `simulate_qcd.sh build`

 ### Compile Manually